 - To examine and comment on the internal control procedures of the organization

 It is important to note that auditing is different from an investigation.
-An investigation is conducted for a specific purpose and its scope may include many years in order to present findings to interested parties.
-While on the other hand auditing is limited to ascertainment of true and fair representation of financial reports and procedures for a specific trading period.
+An investigation is for a specific purpose and its scope may include many years in order to present findings to interested parties.
+While on the other hand auditing is only to ascertainment of true and fair representation of financial reports and procedures for a specific trading period.

 Auditor report is a statement of inferences and conclusion by the auditor after analyzing the financial records presented, statistical data and any other relevant information.
 Different types of opinions that auditors can express include: